hyperledger-labs/orion-server/docs/getting-started/queries/gosdk/cluster-config.md

 ---

 The cluster configuration includes the configuration of

-   1. node,
+- node
-   2. admin, and
+- admin
-   3. consensus configuration (used for replication).
+- consensus configuration (used for replication)

-When the bdb server bootup for the first time, it reads nodes, admins, and consensus configuration present in the configuration file `config.yml` and creates a genesis block.
+When the bdb server boots up for the first time, it reads nodes, admins, and the consensus configuration present in the configuration file `config.yml` and creates a genesis block.

 > As a pre-requisite, we need to first [create a connection](../../pre-requisite/gosdk#creating-a-connection-to-the-orion-cluster) and
 [open a database session](../../pre-requisite/gosdk#opening-a-database-session).